Twitch0125/Twitch0125.github.io/content/blog/i-made-the-same-app-in-deno-and-node.md

 ## Deno's std library is awesome

 Deno's std library is awesome!
 I found it fairly intuitive to use.
 I was annoyed by a lot of stackoverflow results being out of date since Deno seems to have frequently deprecated or moved around some functionality.
 But I didn't bring in any dependencies besides what Fresh had.
+I also appreciate that it uses the same APIs available in the browser.

 Here's how I saved an uploaded file in Deno and Node